recvfrom/clamav-faq/manual/Installationguide_ClamAV 0.99.2+_for_Ubuntu&Deb.md

 Installation guide: ClamAV 0.99.2+ for Ubuntu / Debian from source.
-_*Note: some of t he packages used for i nstallation are for 99.3+ versions of ClamAV._
+_*Note: some of t he packages used for installation are for 99.3+ versions of ClamAV._

 ### Introduction: